NSAPH/handbook/handbook/intro.md

 5. [NSAPH Data Processing](https://github.com/NSAPH-Data-Processing) - Captures the data pipelines for data transformations and aggregation;
 6. [NSAPH](https://github.com/NSAPH) - Gathers past projects but will continue to be used for miscellaneous projects that don't belong in the previous categories.

-If you do not have write access to a repository, ask for help.
-As an NSAPH member, it is not necessary to create forks to contribute.
+If you do not have write access to a repository, ask for help. **As an NSAPH member, it is not necessary to create forks to contribute**.

 ## Table of content